codemagic-ci-cd/codemagic-docs/content/knowledge-base/binary-names-update.md

   }
 ```

 The example above generates a binary name with your app package name and its version.
-In order to have custom names, then the following lne achieves it:
+In order to have custom names, then the following line achieves it:

 ```
 setProperty("archivesBaseName", "YOUR_CUSTOM_NAME")